nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **Compulsory Arguments**

 - `-cn client_name`
     - The client’s name.
+Alphanumerical characters only.
+Case sensitive.
 - `-e email`
     - The client’s email.
 Must be unique in Mycelium.
 Case sensitive.

 **Optional Arguments**

 - `-y year_of_birth`
     - The client’s year of birth.
+A valid year of birth is between 1900 and 2023, inclusive.
     - **Default**: *null*
 - `-src source`
     - The platform the client is sourced from, such as Fiverr.
 This can be any arbitrary non-empty string.